chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### SYNOPSIS
 Rotates the Locker salt to a new random key.
 ### DESCRIPTION
-As a reoutine precaution, key rotation is recommended as a best practice when dealing with sensitive, encrypted data.
-When you rotate a key, PowerPass reencrypts your PowerPass Locker with a new Locker salt.
+As a routine precaution, key rotation is recommended as a best practice when dealing with sensitive, encrypted data.
+When you rotate a key, PowerPass re-encrypts your PowerPass Locker with a new Locker salt.
 This ensures that even if a previous encryption was broken, a new attempt must be made if an attacker regains access to your encrypted Locker.
 ##### ***[Back to Top](#powerpass-cmdlet-reference-for-windows-powershell-dp-api--keepass-2-implementation)***